- 275g of bakers flour

 Step 3: Wait 20 minutes, then start the kneading

-You can choose to knead the dough with your hands or using a machine.
+If you don't have a machine, use your hands to knead the dough.
 I knead the dough this time with machine, 5 mins high speed, until the dough develop a good window pane effect.

 Step 4: Blend the walnut into the dough